-This authentic German pretzel recipe (lye pretzels) will give you perfectly soft, fluffy, chewy pretzels.
+This German pretzel recipe (lye pretzels) will give you perfectly soft, fluffy, chewy pretzels.
 Lye is a must for a glossy brown crust and classic pretzel flavor.

 Pretzel recipes are a dime a dozen.
 And sadly, there’s nothing particularly special about the vast majority of them.
 I bet most pretzels you’ve eaten are lackluster too— even if you’ve made them from scratch.
 Generally, the dough is dry and crumbly, they’re a little tough, and the amount of pretzel salt on them is a choking hazard.

 So when my mom surprised me with a jar of lye (yes, she’s that cool), I knew I needed to find a German pretzel recipe that was worthy.
 After a lot of research and trials, I stumbled on Pretzel Making at Home by Andrew Slonecker.
 Her book is filled with tips, ideas, and the most beautiful recipe for soft lye pretzels.
 They’re fluffy, chewy, and almost silky in texture.
 The dough is absolutely gorgeous and will make you a pretzel snob for the rest of your life.